molecule-man/scrolex/README.md

 > \- Scroll the x
 > \- **Scrolex**

+🚧 **Under Heavy Development** 🚧

+This project is currently in an early stage of development and is **NOT ready for production use**.
+Features may change rapidly, and bugs are likely.
+Please check back later for a stable release.

+---

 Scrolex is a high-performance PDF viewer specifically optimized for HiDPI displays and designed for distraction-free, efficient reading.
 With its horizontal scrolling layout, Scrolex lets you see more pages at once, making it